AIHubCentral/docs/assets/RVC/Resources/Training.md

 Each of these are different in fidelity and require their own pretrains to use.

+!!!warning
+Applio might have currently hidden the other vocoders, except HiFi-GAN which is used by default, as the others might be too much experimental and give issues.
+You could also check the "exp/vocoders" branch.
+!!!

 ### HiFI-GAN

 The first vocoder choice is HiFi-GAN the original GAN used in RVC which is combatible with all version of RVC and forks.
 HiFI-GAN is pretty basic and has muddy high ends.